-We all know how great Jira Service Desk is with helping us track issues as they come up.
+We all know how great Jira Service Desk is for helping us track issues as they come up.
 And many use the Insight Asset Management app from Riada in the Atlassian Marketplace to tie assets or other configuration items in the CMDB to those Change, Incident, Problem, and Service Request issues.
-And Riada’s Insight Discovery tool, or any discovery solution for that matter, can be used automatically populate and maintain discoverable data in your CMDB.
+And Riada’s Insight Discovery tool, or any discovery solution for that matter, can be used automatically to populate and maintain discoverable data in your CMDB.

 But what about those assets, configuration items, or attributes that can’t be automatically discovered?
 How are assets assigned to a user?
 How can you verify the data out in the real world against what’s in your CMDB, to be sure it’s accurate and up to date?
 And how do you audit what’s in your system to be sure everything can be accounted for?

 Well, that’s where RightStar’s ScanStar for Insight comes into play!
 Let me show you how:

 RightStar’s barcoding solution ScanStar makes tracking physical assets quick, easy, and accurate while eliminating the risk of human error inherent in manual tracking processes.
 And ScanStar is integrated with Insight Asset Management for Jira right out of the box, giving you a low-cost, reliable method of ensuring database integrity, especially among movable assets as well as assets that are not easily discoverable.

 The ScanStar mobile app, available for both iOS and Android devices, allows you to record the movement of inventory items from one location and/or user to another and provides a record of all actions associated with an item throughout its lifecycle.
 In addition, ScanStar complements auto-discovery software tools, which can identify inventory items but cannot always locate them or determine ownership electronically.

 Once you or your administrator have configured the mapping of ScanStar to your specific Jira/Insight system, you’re ready to start scanning!